-More privacy for your visitors, important news for your website: The Court of Justice of the European Union (CJEU) has issued a preliminary decision on the use of tracking tools and cookies (find the full judgment here: CJEU, 29.07.2019 – C-40/17).
+More privacy for your visitors, important news for your website: The German Federal Supreme Court (BGH) has adopted the European Court of Justice (ECJ) decision on the use of tracking tools and cookies.

-Based on current legislation, cookies are activated by default on most websites and visitors can object to or “opt-out” of cookies, if they want to.
-According to the latest CJEU ruling, this interpretation may be subject to change.
-Under the new interpretation, certain tools, trackers, and cookies may only be used if visitors actively agree to them or “opt-in.”
+Based on previous legislation, cookies were activated by default on most websites and visitors could object to or “opt-out” of cookies.
+According to the Fashion ID ECJ ruling, certain tools, trackers, and cookies may only be used if visitors actively agree to them or “opt-in.”

-In this article, we explain what the CJEU‘s decision means for you and some changes we’ll be making to keep your website compliant.
+In this article, we explain what the ECJ decisions mean for you and some changes we’ll be making to keep your website compliant.

 CJEU: Visitors must consent to different types of cookies

-The decision from the Court of Justice of the European Union was triggered by a dispute over Facebook’s “like” button, which users can also include on their websites.
+The Fashion- ID decision from the European Court of Justice was triggered by a dispute over Facebook’s “like” button, which users can also include on their websites.
 More specifically, it concerned the question, “Who is responsible for the data collected by this button?”
 Is it the person who owns the website or is it Facebook?

 The “opt-in obligation” lets visitors decide